Administration and scoring of the CAT-ASVAB

 The ability estimate scores cannot be used in analyses in the same way as normed scores or an AFQT score.
 Researchers who wish to use these ability estimates should consult an expert in Item Response Theory test administration.

-CAT-ASVAB Data in the NLSY97 Data Set
+CAT-ASVAB data in the NLSY97 dataset

 Several different types of ASVAB scores are created.
 First, the data includes final ability estimates that summarize the respondent's performance on each subtest.
 Because computer-adaptive testing means that respondents do not answer the same questions, their raw scores cannot be directly compared.
 To provide a score that can be compared across respondents, DOD created the final ability estimates using Item Response Theory (IRT).
 These scores are computed on a comparable scale and thus, can be compared across respondents--that is, a lower score indicates poorer performance, and a higher score indicates better performance.
-Users should note that the final abilitly estimates may have positive or negative values because the scores are on the scale of the original calibration study, which set the mean of the latent ability distribution to 0 and the standard deviation to 1 in the calibration population of respondents.
+Users should note that the final ability estimates may have positive or negative values because the scores are on the scale of the original calibration study, which set the mean of the latent ability distribution to 0 and the standard deviation to 1 in the calibration population of respondents.
 Because negative codes are reserved for missing data in the NLSY97 data set, one variable cannot contain both positive and negative scores.
 Therefore, the final ability estimates are reported in two separate variables, one for positive scores and one for negative scores.
 Each respondent will have a valid value for only one of the two variables.
 Researchers must combine the variables to examine the scores for the full set of respondents.

 As described above, the score distribution for the final ability estimates is based on the scale of the original calibration sample, which was set to a mean of 0 and a standard deviation of 1 in that population of respondents.
 The ability estimates do not have a mean of 0 in the NLSY97 sample of respondents.
 Overall, the ability levels of the NLSY97 respondents tended to be lower than those of the calibration sample, which was comprised of older respondents.
 Users will therefore notice a significantly higher number of negative scores than positive scores.
 However, the final ability estimates can still be used to rank the relative ability of NLSY97 respondents.